 Autodesk is constantly working to gather customer data to drive yearly improvements to their products.
-Customer driven improvements from the Autodesk Knowledge Network and Autodesk forums have helped to drive some exciting changes to the new Inventor 2020.
+In fact, customer driven improvements from the Autodesk Knowledge Network and Autodesk forums have helped to drive some exciting changes for “What’s new in Inventor 2020”.
 Keep reading to learn about the top 4 updates.

 1. Design Enhancements

-Some of the main design enhancements within the Sheet Metal part environment include more options for identifying and selecting sketch geometry, including closed loops.
+Some of the main design enhancements within the Sheet Metal part environment include more options for identifying and selecting sketch geometry.
+An example is closed loops.
 In addition, sketch blocks now display in relation to their consumed features.

-One of the most existing changes is the ability to create flat shapes from more complex geometries with the brand new unwrap command.
-For shapes that could not be previously flattened within the Sheet Metal environment can now be flattened using the unwrap command.
-This command has options for specifying sides to remain straight or holes to remain circular.
+One of the most existing changes is the ability to create flat shapes with the brand new unwrap command.
+Furthermore, even from more complex geometries wouldn’t be a problem!
+You can also flatten shapes that could not be previously flattened within the Sheet Metal environment using this command.
+As a result, this command has options for specifying sides to remain straight or holes to remain circular.
 This expands the ability to create sheet metal designs for more complex designs.